DPGAlliance/dpg-resources/README.md

 > [!TIP]
 >
-> If you are not yet a recognized digital public good, you should consider applying!
+> If you are not yet a verified digital public good, you should consider applying!
 You can learn more about DPGs [here](https://digitalpublicgoods.net/digital-public-goods), review the [eligibility requirements](https://digitalpublicgoods.net/submission-guide/), or explore the registry of [existing DPGs](https://digitalpublicgoods.net/registry).
 You should also check out the [DPG Wiki](https://github.com/DPGAlliance/dpg-resources/wiki) for the application support documentation.

 ---